Value Engineering: The Intuitive Approach for Perfection

 Why Companies Should Adopt VE

-According to a study accredited in “How to measure anything” book, 50% of product development is wasted on directionless front-end development, which is nothing but a futile investment.
+According to a study accredited in “How to measure anything” book, 50% of product development is wasted on directionless front-end development, which is a futile investment.
 The ripple effects are harmful enough to stunt the company’s progress.
-From lean ROI to long, moribund feedback loops, the bad product cycles often wind-up becoming case studies on how not to develop a product.
+From lean ROI to long, moribund feedback loops, the lousy product cycles often wind up becoming case studies on how not to develop a product.

 This is unacceptable to any organization as today’s fast-moving world brooks no mediocrity.
-It is all the more reason as to why the companies of today should adopt value engineering.
-This perfectionist approach facilitates the company to dump their unwanted weight by tapping into the feedback loop.
+It is all the more reason why today’s companies should adopt value engineering processes.
+This perfectionist approach facilitates the company to dump its unwanted weight by tapping into the feedback loop.

 How VE Ought to be Executed

-One ought not to sacrifice quality while cutting costs.
-One should strive to provide affordable solutions, not cheap junk which leave a bitter aftertaste.
-Also, the product’s true essence shouldn’t be lost in the ether.
-The cost-cutting and quality assurance can be affirmed by running trials or simulations.
+One should not sacrifice quality while cutting costs.
+One should strive to offer affordable solutions, not produce cheap junk, which leaves a bitter aftertaste.
+Also, one should retain the product’s true essence in the ether.
+Affirming cost-cutting and quality assurance can be done by running trials or simulations.

-However, variables such as time to market, competition, and demand should be considered before running these simulations.
+However, before running these simulations, one should consider variables such as time to market, competition, and demand.

-Additionally, when one completes the project, the project team members will often be left with a feeling that they could have gone the extra mile with certain aspects.
-This stage here is a great chance to introduce value engineering.
+Additionally, when one completes the project, the team members often feel they could have gone the extra mile with certain aspects.
+This stage here is a great chance to introduce value engineering in construction.
 This creates a beautiful cycle where the team can initiate transformational activities which define new objectives.